System Design Space

 Design patterns

-Use a monotonic clock for duration measurements, and keep wall-clock time for display and external business rules.
+Measure durations with a monotonic clock: wall-clock time can jump backward after resync and break every interval.
+Reserve wall-clock time for display and external business rules.

 Practical checklist

-• Clock offset and synchronization-stability metrics are visible across production environments.
+• Clock-offset and synchronization-stability metrics are visible across every production environment — not just on one reference node.

-• Timestamp logic is tested under artificial clock skew in integration and failure-injection tests.
+• Timestamp logic is exercised under artificial clock skew in integration and failure-injection tests.

-• Critical transactions have an ordering mechanism independent of wall-clock time.
+• Critical transactions have an ordering mechanism — sequences, causality, or versions — independent of wall-clock time.

 References